ietf-wg-acme/acme/draft-ietf-acme-acme.md

 related to this authorization.
 For example, the server may wish to notify the client about server-initiated revocation.

+external-account-token (optional, string):
+: A secret value provided to the client out of band that associates this account with another account in a different system.

 terms-of-service-agreed (optional, boolean):
 : Including this field in a new-registration request, with a value of true, indicates the client's agreement with the terms of service.
 This field is not